Astros vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 57.3% of the games this season when they were favored on the moneyline (51-38).
+- The Astros have won 56.7% of the games this season when they were the moneyline favorite (51-39).

-- The Astros have an implied moneyline win probability of 64.9% in this game.
+- The Astros have a 56.5% chance to win this game based on the moneyline's implied probability.

-- Houston has played in 129 games with a set over/under, and have combined with its opponents to go over the total 66 times (66-61-2).
+- Houston has played in 130 games with set over/under, and have combined with opponents to go over the total 66 times (66-62-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!